Attlee ministry: Women and children

 A number of reforms were embarked upon to improve conditions for women and children.
 In 1946, universal family allowances were introduced to provide financial support to households for raising children.
-These benefits had been legislated for the previous year by Churchill's Family Allowances Act 1945, and was the first measure pushed through parliament by Attlee's government.
+These benefits had been legislated for the previous year by Churchill's Family Allowances Act 1945.
 The Conservatives would later criticise Labour for having been "too hasty" in introducing family allowances.

-The Married Women (Restraint Upon Anticipation) Act 1949 was passed in order to "to equalise, to render inoperative any restrictions upon anticipation or alienation attached to the enjoyment of property by a woman," while the Married Women (Maintenance) Act 1949 was enacted with the intention of improving the adequacy and duration of financial benefits for married women.
+The Married Women (Restraint Upon Anticipation) Act 1949 was passed in order to "to equalise, to render inoperative any restrictions upon anticipation or alienation attached to the enjoyment of property by a woman", while the Married Women (Maintenance) Act 1949 was enacted with the intention of improving the adequacy and duration of financial benefits for married women.

 The Criminal Law (Amendment) Act 1950 amended the Criminal Law Amendment Act 1885 to bring prostitutes within the law and safeguard them from abduction and abuse.
 The Criminal Justice Act 1948 restricted imprisonment for juveniles and brought improvements to the probation and remand centre systems, while the passage of the Justices of the Peace Act 1949 led to extensive reforms of magistrates courts.
-The Attlee Government also abolished the marriage bar in the Civil Service, thereby enabling married women to work in that institution.
+The Attlee government also abolished the marriage bar in the Civil Service, thereby enabling married women to work in that institution.

 In 1946, the government set up a National Institute of Houseworkers as a means of providing a socially democratic variety of domestic service.

 By late 1946, agreed standards of training were established, which was followed by the opening of a training headquarters and the opening of an additional nine training centres in Wales, Scotland, and then nationwide throughout Great Britain.
 The National Health Service Act 1946 indicated that domestic help should be provided for households where that help is required "owing to the presence of any person who is ill, lying-in, an expectant mother, mentally defective, aged or a child not over compulsory school age".
 'Home help' therefore included the provision of home-helps for nursing and expectant mothers and for mothers with children under the age of five, and by 1952 some 20,000 women were engaged in this service.

 Workers' rights

-Various measures were carried out to improve conditions in the workplace.
-Entitlement to sick leave was greatly extended, and sick pay schemes were introduced for local authority administrative, professional and technical workers in 1946 and for various categories of manual workers in 1948.
-Workers' compensation was also significantly improved.